Pingasmaster/TiCE_linux_text_converter/README.md

 ## How?

-It uses the program `convtext.exe` found on the internet. iIt was initially compiled for windows, but it runs through wine.
+It uses the program `convtext.exe` found on the internet.
+It was initially compiled for windows, but it runs through wine.

 Prerequisites:
 * Install note program